wilsonmar/wilsonmar.github.io/_posts/2021-11-05-aws-config.md

 4. Resource "aws_iam_policy_attachment" assumes the role.

-5. Resource "aws_config_remediation_configuration" defines the remediation action, which triggers an AWS-managed automation document to delete the unused security group.
+5. Resource "aws_config_remediation_configuration" defines the remediation action, which triggers the AWS-managed SSM automation document to delete the unused security group.

 CAUTION: The above must be run manually in the console until Hashicorp implements <a target="_blank" href="https://github.com/hashicorp/terraform-provider-aws/issues/15491">this issue</a>.